I was nodding off at the Banana's Tacos bar while waiting for my transport to the Phuket pier for the James Bond Island tour.

-I was the last to arrive on the boat, and we zoomed off in beautiful waters.
+I was the last to arrive at the boat, and then we sped off in beautiful waters.

-The woman was dressed from head to ankle in a black burka, while her husband looked like a typical westerner in shorts and a t-shirt.
+The woman was dressed from head to ankle in a black burka.
+Meanwhile, her husband looked like a typical westerner in shorts and a t-shirt.

 The efficiency of the tour amazed me.
 The Thai tourism industry seems to operate with military precision (save forgetting to pick me up earlier in the morning).

-After our photo session of Bond Island, we headed to lunch at Panyee Island, with its restaurants built over the water.
+After our photo session at James Bond Island, we headed to lunch at Koh Panyee Island, a floating village with restaurants built over water.